vmware-tanzu/cartographer/site/content/posts/why-cartographer.md

 1. BOSH as an infrastructure adaptor, although open source, has not seen significant adoption.
 Kubernete's on the other hand, has.
 2. Cloud Foundry's `cf push` is highly prescriptive and largely unchangeable.
 Companies need a mechanism to modify parts of the process to fulfill operational and migration needs.
+An 80/20 rule (such as the 12 factor app) still leaves the 20% to contend with.
 3. It represents the last-mile effort of a software supply chain, and enterprises require more validation, compliance and process control between "source code" and "deployed to production" than offered by `cf push` or even `git push heroku ...`

 ## Cartographer